MicrosoftDocs/power-platform/power-platform/admin/get-recommendations-licensing.md

 > - This feature is in process of rolling out, and may not be available in your region yet.

 ## Assign a Power Apps license
-Complete the following steps to assign Power Apps licenses to users.
+Complete the following steps to assign Power Apps premium licenses to users.

 > [!Note]
 >  Power Platform admins can assign users to the security groups that the admins own.